Frequently Asked Questions

 What has to be assembled once I get my aquarium?

-Your order will come completely assembled as possible.
-If you ordered a filtration system and stand we will pre-plumb the pumps and all other equipment.
+Your order will come as completely assembled as possible.
+If you ordered a filtration system and stand, we will pre-plumb the pumps and all other equipment.
 The only thing you will have to do is connect the overflow and the pump tubes to the back of the tank.

 Back to Top